KABILDGAARD/Good-README-Generator/README.md

   # **ReadMe Generator**

   ## Description
-  A generator to help create better ReadMe's for your projects
+  A generator to help create better README.md files for your projects
   ## Table of contents
   - [Description](#Description)
   - [Installation](#Installation)